galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## Tools make Galaxy useful and attractive to scientists.
 {: .no_toc}
 Tools are the fundamental building blocks for analyses in Galaxy.
 Thousands are available in the project tool library.
-Tool execution is tightly constrained in that user supplied parameters exposed on the tool form are the only things that can be changed before execution.
+Tool execution is tightly constrained in that user supplied parameters and data inputs exposed on the tool form are the only things that can be changed before execution.
 Everything else is fixed.
 The project supports extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
 These are complex and powerful.
 New developers need time to come up to speed, but can then use them to generate new tools.

 In stark contrast, Galaxy Interactive Environments allow unconstrained scripting in a Galaxy environment.
 They are popular and useful for skilled researchers and developers, because they can write and run code inside Galaxy that is not available in any existing tool.
-Notebooks can be shared and reused but cannot run in workflows and lack the formal reproducibility provided by dependency management built in to real tools.
+Notebooks can be shared and reused but cannot run in workflows and lack the formal reproducibility provided by dependency management built-in to real tools.

 Working code developed in IE's can be converted into a command line script and tested using suitable small input data sets.
 Scripts for Galaxy tools can also be developed as command line scripts from scratch.
 Once there is a working script and sample data, it may be possible to use them to create a new Galaxy tool in a few minutes, using a